-Trench drains run across the length or width of your garage, and they can even continue under the garage door and run across your driveway, collecting runoff from both.
+Trench drains run across the length or width of your garage.
+They can continue under the garage door and run across your driveway, collecting runoff from both.

-You also have to check if garage drains are legal in your area.
-Building codes vary, and some local laws prohibit garage floor drains because they can collect hazardous waste and deposit that waste into the soil.
-Some codes require you to install a trap to catch those hazardous materials.
+Building codes vary, and some local laws prohibit garage floor drains because they can collect hazardous waste, which can run off into the soil.
+You may need to install a trap to catch those toxic materials.

 You’ll need a fan that stays close to the floor.
-A tall fan – the kind you use on your porch on long summer days – might not work as great.
-There are plenty of floor fans available on Amazon, but you can also check your local hardware shop.
+Tall fans that you use on your porch in the summer might not work as well.

 Seal Concrete Floor or Add Epoxy Floor Coating

-That can cause your garage floor to crack and experience other damage.
-While it won’t happen overnight, repeated snow melt in a garage leads to long-term damage.
-By sealing it, you will repel moisture and prevent it from getting absorbed in the concrete.
+It won’t happen overnight, but repeated snow melt in a garage leads to long-term damage.
+By sealing or coating your garage floor, you will repel moisture and prevent it from getting absorbed into the concrete.